A bridge over a body of water with lights at night

 Nothing in life is free.
 Nothing!
 And you might disagree and say something like “what about walking along a beach?
 That’s free!”
 And you’d be right, but Brisbane doesn’t have beaches, so you’d be wrong.

-So if you’re in Brisbane, and you’re broke and looking to have some fun, what do you do?
-Well, after living here a long time with varying amounts of disposable income we feel we’re in a position to offer some suggestions.
-Here’s what we’d do, in no particular order.
+So if you’re in Brisbane, you’re broke and you're looking to have some fun, what do you do?
+Well, given our local writers have lived here for a long time with varying amounts of disposable income, they're in a position to offer some stellar suggestions.
+Our Travel & News Editor, Melissa Woodley, recommends a picnic in Roma Street Parklands and reckons the Museum of Brisbane’s free 15-minute Clock Tower tour is underrated.
+Here are the best free things to do in Brisbane right now.

 Free things to do in Brisbane